 Now we require the .gsf to contain the map information, so we have to tell you what kind of objects it is.

 New Site model > we assign the name to the model "dtm san ignacio"> ok.

 Site modeller> project wizzard> Import 3D graphics

 In the panel that appears, we assign the name of the object, in this case "Dtm", We specify the characteristics of tolerance and type of objects, in this case as void.
 Could have been selected contours In case of having the contour lines, Break lines, boundaries, etc.

 Then with the button Select elements, we select all the objects in the view.
-To not complicate the selection, we use the block option and we make a box around all the objects.
+In order not to complicate the selection, we use the block option and make a box around all the objects.

 Press the button Apply, And in the lower panel the object counter is displayed in descending order, while entering them into the project.

 Until now, Geopak understands that all such objects are a mesh of interconnected objects.